 This article describes the formula syntax and usage of the SUMPRODUCT function in Microsoft Excel.

-Multiplies corresponding components in the given arrays, and returns the sum of those products.
+Performs simple arithmetic with corresponding components in the given arrays, and returns the sum of those calculations.
+By default, the operation is multiplication, but addition, subtraction, and division are also possible.

 SUMPRODUCT(array1, [array2], [array3], ...)